How your credit score can impact your Home Loan application

 When it comes to a successful home loan application, there are several factors a lender may take into consideration, including your income, savings, job stability and age.
-Another major factor is your credit score.
-It’s really hard to get a home loan with bad credit history so it’s certainly something you need to get right if you want to be approved.
+Another major factor is your credit history, which is encapsulated in your credit score.
+Your credit score can have an impact on your chance of approval, interest rate and deposit required.

 How is my home loan application assessed?

-The average credit score to get a mortgage will differ between each home loan lender, though they will most likely take the following into account:
+The loan approval criteria for a mortgage will differ between each home loan lender, however they will most likely take the following into account:

 - Your current finances.
 This includes things like your current income, spending habits, any savings you have and your capacity to repay the loan.